IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic images
 {: #bluemix_ic_images}

 View a list of all available images in the organization's private {{site.data.keyword.Bluemix_notm}} repository.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/images" target="_blank">images</a> command in the Docker help.
+For more information, see the [images](https://docs.docker.com/reference/commandline/images){: new_window} command in the Docker help.
 The list includes the image ID, the created date, and the image name.

 ```
 bluemix ic images [-a|--all] [--no-trunc] [-q|--quiet]